LieberInstitute/SPEAQeasy/README.md

 + `--ercc`			Include this flag to enable ERCC quantification with Kallisto
 + `--fullCov`		Flag to perform full coverage analysis
 + `--small_test`	Uses sample files located in the test folder as input.
 Overrides the "--input" option.
++ `--force_trim`  Include this flag to perform triming on all inputs.
+By default, only inputs failing fastQC on the adapter content metric are trimmed.

 ### Version description ###